roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-04 ****** byfastandsloppy© "And who would we try that kind of stuff on, Molly?" asked Tuli quietly.
+"And who would we try that kind of stuff on, Molly?" asked Tuli quietly.
 The crowd drew a half step closer.
 Molly blushed as she grinned devilishly.
 Tuli picked up a pair of fur-lined manacles and handed them to Molly.
 "Put these on behind your back, dear."

  Molly snapped one cuff onto her wrist and, with her arms behind her, the other clicked shut.
 Her breaths were quick and shallow as the room inspected her.
 They doubled in intensity when Tuli stepped behind her, tugged off her bikini top and tossed it into the crowd.